hibiat/wsad/README.md

 - [06_feature_extractor.py](./prepare_dataset_brain/06_feature_extractor.py) extract features from pretrained models.

 ### Lung CT dataset
-Place downloaded data in a local directory (e.g., /path_to/COVID-CTset) then run the following five scripts one by one for pre-processing downloaded data.
+Place downloaded data in a local directory, then run the following five scripts one by one for pre-processing downloaded data.
+Make sure to change `/path_to/COVID-CTset` in each script depenging on where downloaded images are saved.

 - [01_renamepng.py](./prepare_dataset_lung/01_renamepng.py) renames downloaded files in an organized manner.
 - [02_makelabelfile.py](./prepare_dataset_lung/02_makelabelfile.py) creates csv file specifiying groundtruth labels.